Posted in Faith, Family

 That is one time that Satan really had a hold on me.
 I began doing drugs with the people who would come into the bar.
 A lot of the patrons were not shy about their extracurricular activities, and I finally felt “FREE” so I had no one to answer to, but myself (or did I?).

 I lied to almost everyone I met.
 It became such a pattern, I couldn’t even keep the lies straight.
-I called off of work just because I didn’t want to get out of bed.
-When I did go to work, I went to my day job still hung over from the night before.
+I called off from work just because I didn’t want to get out of bed.
+When I did go to work, I went to my day job still hungover from the night before.
 I was working two jobs to pay my bills, and more than anything, I just wanted to die.
 I eventually got to a place where I was okay with my marital choice, but the shame I had caused in myself had overwhelmed me.

 I remember one morning that changed everything.
 He and I would go to a place by the lake that only the two of us knew about.
 We would go there to talk and listen to one another.
 Our friendship had grown over a period of eight months, and we trusted each other (or so we thought).
-When he showed up at my rental unannounced, and assumed something had happened (which hadn’t, but with my track record of lies, I’m not sure I would’ve believed me), he sped off.
+When he showed up at my rental unannounced and assumed something had happened (which hadn’t, but with my track record of lies, I’m not sure I would’ve believed me), he sped off.

 I called off work (again) and took off in my car.
 I went to the lake, and sure enough, found his car there.
 I walked to our spot, and he was just sitting there, fuming.
 I don’t think we talked for some time.
 We just both stared at the water.
-We didn’t sit near each other.
+We didn’t sit near each other.Eventually, we had to be real with each other.
+We had become best friends, so we had to say something.
+And finally, we did.

 We screamed, we argued, we cried, we laughed, we yelled some more.
 But eventually, we broke.
-We sat there holding each other, realizing our lives were both complete messes and we had to make some serious decisions if we were going to take our relationship further.
+We sat there holding each other, realizing our lives were both complete messes, and we had to make some serious decisions if we were going to take our relationship further.

 We made a verbal commitment to each other to get rid of all the things in our lives that made us less of who we were meant to be.